Help and support for rough sleepers

 If you see someone sleeping rough you can report it to us by using the StreetLink app, phone number or website.
 StreetLink is a national organisation that passes reports on to the relevant local authority.

-When we get a notification from StreetLink, we send a member of our outreach team to find the rough sleeper and offer them help.
+When we get a notification from StreetLink, a member of our outreach team will go out to find the rough sleeper and offer them help.
 As well as finding accommodation, our team can put them in touch with other services they might need.

 StreetLink allows you to be the eyes and ears of our services, providing vital information to help our outreach team locate people.